Journey to Earning a Blue Belt: How Long To Get a Blue Belt in BJJ

 Be patient, have fun, learn the basics.
 Enjoy the journey.
 Don’t be in a rush to get your blue belt, to get your first stripe, to get your purple belt.
 It’s going to come, but you have to be patient.

-If you've ever wondered, "How long will it take to get a blue belt in BJJ?", then you're on the right page.
-This article aims to provide an in-depth analysis of this query, and to offer compelling reasons to inspire you to either commence or continue your journey in BJJ.
+If you've ever wondered, "How long does it take to get a blue belt in BJJ?", then you're on the right page.
+This article aims to provide an in-depth analysis of this query, and to offer compelling reasons to inspire you to either commence or continue your journey in Brazilian Jiu Jitsu.

-The blue belt is the first significant promotion and second belt in the BJJ belt system.
-Most practitioners quit before reaching this stage.
+The jiu jitsu blue belt is the first significant promotion and second belt in the BJJ belt system, followed by purple belt, brown belt and black belt, and most practitioners quit before even reaching this stage.

 The BJJ Blue Belt Journey: A Timeframe